 Speakerphone mics are another great option for instructors who are teaching primarily online.
 A portable speakerphone is ideal for interactive hybrid classrooms and can help ensure a collaborative experience.
 Some speakerphones also utilize a special sound technology that eliminates background noise outside a specific range.
 This is a great solution to ensure that students can hear the instructor’s voice over any other distracting classroom sounds like papers rustling or side conversations.

 Wireless portable microphones improve remote learning by encouraging student discussion and interaction in hybrid classrooms.
 Instead of struggling through the clunky logistics of muting and unmuting speakers via your video conferencing platform, classroom participants can pass around a wireless portable microphone to easily discuss topics and contribute to the conversation.
 Many of these portable microphones easily integrate with Zoom, Microsoft Teams, and other video teaching platforms for a smooth and superior hybrid teaching experience.

 There are many different brands and types of plug-and-play microphones available, but essentially, they just plug directly into your laptop via USB and instantly provide clear and accurate audio recordings (with no additional driver installation).
 Many of these microphones also come with an adjustable desktop stand so instructors can position the microphone as needed.
 Compatibility varies depending on the brand, but many plug-and-play mics are compatible with Mac OS, Windows, tablets, and other mobile devices, which make them very practical for travel and use in the classroom or at home.

 Need Equipment Installation for Hybrid Classrooms?

-Contact American Sound & Electronics for help.
+Contact American Sound for help.
 We offer professional installation of audio equipment for hybrid classrooms to ensure that instructors and students have the best learning environment available during these challenging times.
 Call (859) 261-9024 today for more details.